On the Finsler variational nature of autoparallels in metric-affine geometry: Generalized generalizedalphabeta -metrizability

 Therefore, we can characterize $\dot x^{\mu} \overset{\circ}{\nabla}_{\mu} U$ by a single free function

 Substituting the obtained expression for $\dot x^{\mu} \overset{\circ}{\nabla}_{\mu} U$ in equation \eqref{eq:contractedxmu_generalized_case}, we find that the derivative

 can be again completely expressed in terms of $|b|$, $U$ and $A$.
-On the other hand, the left hand side is obviously linear in $\dot{x}$, which means the only possibility for the equality to be satisfied is that there exists some $\lambda=\lambda(|b|)$ such that
+On the other hand, the left-hand side is obviously linear in $\dot{x}$, which means the only possibility for the equality to be satisfied is that there exists some $\lambda=\lambda(|b|)$ such that

 by $\dot x^{\rho}$ differentiation, we finally obtain

 which completes the proof of the lemma. \end{proof}

 The above result allows us to finally calculate the Levi-Civita covariant derivative of $u$, as follows. \begin{lemma} If $\nabla$ is metrizable by a generalized $(\alpha,\beta)$-metric $L=A\Phi(|b|,p)$, then, corresponding to each chart domain, there exists a smooth function $\tau = \tau (|b|)$ such that